tarwn/lessthandot-hugo/blogs/content/posts/2009-12-28-my-top-ten-favorite-technologies-of-this.md

 **Smart phones**

 These days a smart phone is more powerful than the computer you had at the beginning of this decade; it definitely has way more memory than your desktop just 5 years ago.
-Thanks to Moore’s Law this will continue until these devices will replace our desktops and laptops.
+Thanks to Moore's Law this will continue until these devices will replace our desktops and laptops.

 **64 Bit**